 We all want to make the most of the interest we earn on our savings and an Individual Savings Account (ISA) lets you do just that.
-This is because an ISA lets you save a set amount each tax year that allows you to earn interest without tax being deducted.
+This is because an ISA lets you save a maximum amount each tax year that allows you to earn interest without tax being deducted.

 Fixed or variable rate – the rate on your Cash ISA can either be fixed or variable.
 A fixed rate means the interest rate on your Cash ISA is guaranteed for a set period.
 A variable rate means that the interest rate on your Cash ISA may change at any time.